devthiart/python-flask-react-chatbot-ollama/README.md

 ## Usage

-1. Start the Flask Backend server:
+1. In backend folder, start the Flask Backend server:

     ```bash
-    python server.py
+    python app.py
     ```

-2. In another terminal, start the Frontend:
+2. In another terminal, in frontend folder start the Frontend:

     ```bash
     npm start